William R. Rathvon: Marriage and family

 Rathvon was married three times.
 In 1877 he married Lillie K. Stauffer and they had one son.
 Lillie Rathvon died in 1880 and in 1883 he married Ella J. Stauffer.
 She died in 1923 and two years later he married Lora C. Woodbury.
 William Rathvon died on March 2, 1939, age 84.

 Reminiscences

-As a senior official of the Christian Science church, Rathvon had access to the best quality recording devices of his time.
-Mr. Rathvon's reminiscences were recorded at the Boston studios of radio station WRUL on February 12, 1938; hence the quality of the 78rpm record.
+Rathvon recorded his reminiscences of Abraham Lincoln's Gettysburg Address at the Boston studios of radio station WRUL on February 12, 1938, Lincoln's birthday.
+In the recording, he recalled attending the dedication of the Gettysburg National Cemetery and hearing Lincoln deliver the Gettysburg Address when Rathvon was nine years old.

 The Rathvon audio recollections were known by a small circle of individuals from the time of their recording in 1938.
 To Rathvon, they were incidental to what he felt were his more important church-work responsibilities.
 He presumably made the recordings for historical posterity, but never promoted or sold them, dying the following year in 1939.